Duration

 D2: Morning Birdwatching Tour (Shared Half-Day Experience)

-D3: Birdwatching Tour (Shared Half-Day Experience)
+D3: Birdwatching Tour (AM Shared Half-Day Experience)

-D3: Wetland Tour (Shared Full-Day Experience)
+D3: Wetland Tour (PM Shared Half-Day Experience)

 D5: Rainforest Hike Tour (Shared Half-Day Experience)